hence-io/cli/doc/machine.md

 _name_: Optional.
 The machine name.

 **Options**<br>
-_-d, --dashboard_: Open up the dashboard in-browser when ready.<br>
+_-o, --open-dashboard_: Open up the dashboard in-browser when ready.<br>
 _-i, --ip_: Use the ip as the hostname when opening the dashboard.
 Defaults to machine name.

 [Back to Command List](#command-list)<br><br>